 Christmas is coming.
 We know it well because the demons of consumerism and materialism have reared their ugly heads all around us.
 Hallmark has already begun their “countdown to Christmas” movies and the annual barrage of gift catalogues has hit us.

 If we are honest, we all struggle with these issues and are not sure how to enter into the true spirit of Christmas without disappointing our kids or denying our own enjoyment of Christmas goodies and unexpected presents.
-Simplify Christmas, Celebrate Christ we tell ourselves while hoping that we will find a new I-phone under under the tree.
+Simplify Christmas, Celebrate Christ, we tell ourselves while hoping that we will find a new iPhone under the tree.

-When I posted this prayer last year and talked about the need to simplify the traffic on the blog zoomed.
+When I posted this prayer and talked about the need to simplify, the traffic on the blog zoomed.
 People everywhere are looking for resources to help them keep their time and resources under control.
 People of faith are looking for a new rhythm that will enable them to truly focus on the presence of Christ and bear witness to the love of God.

 Here are a couple of resources to explore to help:

 - Simple Living Works is a great resource for simplifying our lives, not just at Christmas, but all year long.
 I particularly recommend listening to some of their “Whose Birthday Is It Anyway?” podcasts.

 - Christmas Gifts that Won’t Break provides weekly Advent reading, looks at spiritual gifts that bring hope, peace, joy, and love to family, community, and world and challenges people to rethink the gifts they ask for and give during the Advent and Christmas seasons.

 - Only give gifts of homemade toys and/or crafts